Articles , Glossary

 Architecture blog

 The presented design concept of a website has a fixed header that doesn’t hide while the page is scrolled.
-However, it follows minimalism principles featuring brand name lettering as a center of the composition, magnifier icon marking search functionality, and hamburger button hiding links to navigation areas.
+However, it follows minimalism principles featuring brand name lettering as a center of the composition, a magnifier icon marking search functionality, and a hamburger button hiding links to navigation areas.

 Tubik_Studio_Photography_Workshops